openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 getBufferSize(callback: AsyncCallback<number\>): void<sup>8+</sup><a name="getbuffersize-asynccallback"></a>

-Obtains a reasonable minimum buffer size for rendering.
+Obtains a reasonable minimum buffer size in bytes for rendering.
 This method uses an asynchronous callback to return the result.

 **System capabilities**: SystemCapability.Multimedia.Audio.Renderer